How a roof planning range is built — inputs and assumptions shown.

 The storm-chaser playbook is a blurry photo, a cash deposit, and a price that balloons once the crew is on your roof.
 Published, labelled pricing is the opposite of that — here’s what that means in practice.

-- No surprise change orders.
+- No unexplained scope additions.
 Any change from the planning range is reviewed with you in writing before work continues.

 - No pressure countdowns or “today-only” discounts to rush a signature.